The Hepworth Prize for Sculpture

 Opening Party, Thursday 20 October 7-10pm / Friday 21 October 2016 - Sunday 19 February 2017

 ***OPENING PARTY Thursday 20 October, 7-10pm.
 No need to RSVP, just turn up!***

-Phyllida Barlow, Steven Claydon, Helen Marten, David Medalla are nominataed for The Hepworth Prize for Sculpture, a new £30,000 biennial award.
-The award will recognise a British or UK-based artist of any age, at any stage in their career, who has made a significant contribution to the development of contemporary sculpture.
+Phyllida Barlow, Steven Claydon, Helen Marten and David Medalla are nominataed for The Hepworth Prize for Sculpture, a new £30,000 biennial award.
+The award recognises a British or UK-based artist of any age, at any stage in their career, who has made a significant contribution to the development of contemporary sculpture.

 - 21 October 2016 - 19 February 2017